Macau tourist attractions guide

 A Ma Temple

-The A Ma Temple was built during the Ming Dynasty, to commemorate Mazu - The sea goddess.
+The A Ma Temple (one of the oldest temples in Macau), also known as Mazu Temple, was built during the Ming Dynasty, to commemorate Mazu - The sea goddess.

-Macau Tower is 338 meter in height and offers tourists a outstanding panoramic scenery all over Macao, and much of the Pearl River Delta.
+Macau Tower (338 metres tall) offers tourists an outstanding panoramic scenery all over Macao, and much of the Pearl River Delta.

 Rua do Cunha